 Furthermore, by 2022, Ford’s dedication to innovation was evident with features like a hands-free tailgate, wireless charging, and additional enhancements to the Ford Co-Pilot360 suite.

-The 2023 and 2024 models, while building on the tradition of their predecessors, showcased enhancements in fuel efficiency, boasting numbers like 15 mpg for city and 31 mpg for highway driving.
+The 2023 and 2024 models, while building on the tradition of their predecessors, showcased improvements in fuel efficiency, boasting figures like 15 mpg for urban and 31 mpg for highway driving.

 The Neutral Years: 2018